seqscope/NovaScope/docs/basic_usage/job_config.md

 ## == Upstream Parameters (from fastq files to SGE) ==
 #
 #upstream:
 #  stdfastq:                                    ## Specify whether to use FASTQ files.
-Set to True unless the user doesn't have FASTQ but has fastq2sbcd and smatch results.
+Set to True unless the user doesn't have FASTQ but has all output files from FASTQ are available.
 #    seq1st: True
 #    seq2nd: True
 #